We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you need help finding natural cosmetics, the following resources rate products based on their ingredients and safety:

 With clean beauty on the rise, it’s becoming easier to buy natural makeup.
-Here are several stores that specialize in clean products:
+Here are several sites that specialize in clean products:

 If you’d like to “clean up” your beauty routine, consider using natural makeup.
 Clean beauty products are typically free of harmful ingredients like parabens, phthalates, and synthetic fragrance.
 They’re also safer for sensitive skin.